-At St Edmund's we provide a broad and balanced curriculum in order that our children are given opportunity to fulfil our vision for each individual.
+At St Edmund's we provide a broad and balanced curriculum in order that our children are given opportunity to fulfil the long term vision we have for each individual.
 We want all children who leave St Edmund's to be:

 We are developing children's thinking skills through the use of 'thinking maps' and 'habits of mind' - dispositions which are research based and proven to support children's learning.
 This is based on the Thinking Skills Curriculum, which we use to help children recollect and recall more to prepare them for each next phase of education.
 We have also introduced the Zones of Regulation Curriculum to support our children in identifying and managing their emotions to ensure they are ready to learn.

 RE is a core subject at St. Edmund’s and is based on the Curriculum Directory (guidance from the Bishops of England and Wales) detailing what should be taught in each phase throughout the school.
 RE permeates all aspects of school life.

-We have specialist provision for PE, Music, Art and French which the children thoroughly enjoy and often comment upon in their end of year reports.
+We have specialist provision for PE, Music and French which the children thoroughly enjoy and often comment upon in their end of year reports.
 These subjects alongside the provision of a range of clubs allow children opportunities to develop skills and knowledge beyond the curriculum and progress further in areas of personal interest.